-Mechanism of the effect of the opening profiles of scavenge ports/exhaust valves on the scavenging process.
-In this section, the scavenging process is reviewed at first based on the results shown in the previous sections and the correlations between the key parameters are analysed.
-A comprehensive diagram is then drawn to illustrate the mechanism of effect of the opening profiles of scavenge ports/exhaust valves on scavenging process in BUSDIG engine.
+4.3.4 Mechanism of the effect of scavenge port/exhaust valve opening profiles on the scavenging process

+In this section, the scavenging process is reviewed at first based on the results shown in the previous sections and the correlations between the key parameters are analyzed.
+A comprehensive diagram is then drawn to illustrate the mechanism of effect of scavenge port/exhaust valve opening profiles on scavenging process in BUSDIG engine.

 A longer SD or delayed EVO timing lead to increased early backflow duration (d{EB}) due to shorter blow-down duration.
 The increase of d{EB} is gradually slowed down due to the limit of the maximum early backflow rate.
-The effective scavenging flow area of the scavenge ports and the exhaust valve lift profile during the EB affect the in-cylinder pressure and shows impact on d{EB} .
-Therefore, the d{EB} is slightly longer with a longer ED or shorter SD due to the lower slope of the opening profile and also become more sensitive to EVO timing.
+The effective scavenging flow area of the scavenge ports and the exhaust valve lift profile during the early backflow period affect the in-cylinder pressure and shows impact on d{EB} .
+Therefore, the d{EB} is slightly longer with a longer ED or shorter SD due to the lower slop of the opening profile, and also become more sensitive to EVO timing.

-A longer EB usually leads to a longer subsequent backflow scavenge duration (d{BS}) .
-But in some cases where the increase of d{EB} is even longer than the increase of EVO timing, the increase of d{BS} will be slightly weakened due to the higher exhaust valve lift during the BS.
-Or, in some other cases where the increase of d{EB} is significantly shorter than the increase of EVO timing, the increase of d{BS} will be significantly enhanced compared to the increase of d{EB} due to smaller exhaust valve lift profile during the BS.
+A longer early backflow period usually leads to a longer subsequent backflow scavenge duration (d{BS}).
+But in some cases where the increase of d{EB} is even longer than the increase of EVO timing, the increase of d{BS} will be slightly weakened due to the higher exhaust valve lift during the backflow scavenging period.
+Or, in some other cases where the increase of d{EB} is significantly shorter than the increase of EVO timing, the increase of d{BS} will be significantly enhanced compared to the increase of d{EB} due to smaller exhaust valve lift profile during the backflow scavenging period.